 5.2.
-Emotional trends and their impact on public health policy
+Emotional trends and their impact on public health policy indicating that optimistic public discourse can play a pivotal role in supporting vaccination initiatives [33].

-The analysis highlights significant emotional trends within public sentiment towards the Omicron vaccine, as revealed through Twitter discussions.
+The analysis highlights significant emotional trends within public sentiment toward the Omicron vaccine, as revealed through Twitter discussions.
 Acknowledging the impact these trends may have on public health behavior and policy decisions is essential.
-Notably, periods characterized by positive sentiment towards vaccination often aligned with increased vaccine uptake, indicating that optimistic public discourse can play a pivotal role in supporting vaccination initiatives (BMC Public Health, 2022).
+Notably, periods characterized by positive sentiment toward vaccination often aligned with increased vaccine uptake,